How the Engine Works

 Cross-References

-Many entries include cross-references to other hexagrams.
+Many entries include cross-references to related concepts.
 These serve four functions:

-A hexagram that manifests a related aspect of the same concept.
-Kether → Hex 1 cross-references Hex 2 (its receptive counterpart).
+A concept that manifests a related aspect of the same archetype.
+Kether cross-references its receptive counterpart.

-A hexagram that carries the warning or dark side.
-Leo → Hex 1 cross-references Hex 30 (fire that must cling to fuel).
+A concept that carries the warning or dark side of the same principle.
+Solar sovereignty cross-references fire that must cling to fuel.

 The engine is legible because it has constraints.
 Remove the constraints and it becomes a Rorschach test — you see whatever you want to see.
 Keep them and it becomes a lens.